KristiyanGeorgiev1996/ThePythonWay/02.Programming-Fundamentals-Python/01.Tasks-Programming-Fundamentals-with-Python/03.Data-Types-and-Variables/READMe.md

 # 🧑‍💻 Data Types and Variables – Programming Fundamentals with Python

 This repository contains tasks from the **Data Types and Variables** section of the _Programming Fundamentals with C#_ course at SoftUni.
-The original tasks were part of the C# curriculum, but here they are reimplemented in JavaScript as a way to practice and master the language.
+The original tasks were part of the C# curriculum, but here they are reimplemented in Python as a way to practice and master the language.

 ## 🔧 Tasks Overview